Bone Grafting for Dental Implants: Types, Risks, & Recovery

 • Take the prescribed anti-inflammatory medications to control the swelling.

-• Use cold compress (ice-packs) on the affected side of your face for 48 hours to minimize the risk of swelling.
+• Use a cold compress (ice packs) on the affected side of your face for 48 hours to minimize the risk of swelling.

 • Take the prescribed antibiotics as directed to prevent the infection.